Anxiety Therapy

 Many Black Women Experience Self-Blame And A Need To Be “Perfect”

-Anxiety is one of the most common mental health concerns, and it’s also one of the most treatable.
 In a culture that minimizes our pain and values hyper-independence, skills for reconnecting and rebuilding need to be learned.
 Therapy offers you a toolkit for managing stress, reducing anxiety, and paving the way towards a more joyful, fulfilling existence.

 I Specialize In Therapy For Black Women Struggling With Feelings Of Stress, Overwhelm, And Anxiety